 Heaped dishes of rice are a staple in Middle Eastern cuisine.
-But in its current genetically modified and refined form, rice is not an ideal choice for our bodies — even if it’s brown or wild.
-It’s time to look for some rice alternatives.
+But in its current genetically modified and refined form, rice is not always an ideal choice for our bodies — even if it’s brown or wild.
+It’s time to look for some alternatives.

 With a high glycemic index (which causes spikes in blood sugar), rice has substantially less fiber and protein and fewer vitamins and minerals than its ancestral relatives.
 Thankfully, the modern globalization of ancient grains has put supercharged options of rice alternatives on our grocery store shelves.
 As easy to make as rice – and more filling and fueling than rice made from cauliflower – they’re chock full of the things our bodies need to stay strong and energized.